If you googled “I can’t do it” and landed here, we’ll assume you weren’t looking for teen pop song or album.

 You’re not alone.
 And you don’t just let hurts and hassles turn sour within.
 You let them out.
 You share your problems with others.

 It’s ok to feel bad.
 It’s ok to seek out help.
-And it’s OK to tell others you’re in need of comfort and advice - contrary to what you might think, people will probably appreciate you asking them.
+And it’s OK to tell others you’re in need of comfort and advice - contrary to what you might think, you'll discover people appreciate you asking them.
 Actually, people heal themselves when they offer to help others - we even have science to back it up.

 If an act of sharing problems has a bad rap in your circles, that’s because it’s a hard-wired stigma.
 Share what’s in your heart and on your mind with people you love, and you’ll witness immediate and lasting relief.

-What if your can’t-do-attitude is just a result of a nervous build-up?
+What if your can’t-take-it anymore is just a result of a nervous build-up?

-Well, if you’ve been nailed down to a chair for longer than 2 hours, that’s probably the case.
+Well, if you’ve been nailed down to a chair for longer than 2 hours, that’s probably the story.

 Can you do it?